 2. Visit the bakery with the original cronut and watermelon soft serve

 Then hop on over to the next famous resident (one of my favourite bakeries) for a cronut.
 You may have heard of Dominique Ansel, the creator of the Cronut – a delicious half croissant, half doughnut creation.
 He has a bakery here that sells not only cronuts but macarons, pastries, and cakes.
-One of the best things I have tried is their watermelon soft serve ice cream.
+One of the best things I have tried is their watermelon soft serve ice cream (Read more about it here).
 It is served in a wedge of watermelon and it’s just so good!
 Especially in this heatwave!

 If sweet things don’t tickle your fancy, there’s an array of eateries including fine dining restaurants, Deli’s and good ol fashion pub!
 Lots of choices to choose from.

-3. Check out the floral arrangements along the street during Spring & Summer times
+3. Check out the floral arrangements along Belgravia London during Spring & Summertimes

 It’s always nice to walk off the calories and have a wander around.
 It was just after the Chelsea flower show, and the shops on this street are all decked out in seasonal floral arrangements.